Frequently Asked Questions

 -You have previous Microblading (done elsewhere) that needs to be color corrected or covered up

 • Book what service you are leaning toward.
 There is a consult at the beginning of every appointment and to discuss the different styles, your brow goals, and artist’s recommendations.
-Microblading is done first (except for powder shading appointments) and you can see what that style looks like first before proceeding.
-The artist will let you know how your skin does with Microblading and what type of healed results you should expect.
+We look at pictures to see what style you gravitate towards.
+And decide together what style will best fit your brow goals.

-• You can then decide to add shading at your initial appointment or if you’d like to see how the Microblading alone heals, you have the option of adding shading at your touch up appointment if desired/needed.
+• If you are on the fence about Nano Hair Strokes only versus the Nanoshading Combo, the best thing is to start slow.
+You can always add, but you can’t go back.
+I recommend starting with Nano Hair Strokes if you are nervous/unsure and see how it heals and if it fits your day-to-day needs.
+Then at the 4-8 week touch up you have the option of adding shading at your touch up appointment if desired/needed.
 It’s hard to know what you want/need and we try to give you flexibility in figuring out what works for you.

 Most clients report little to no pain, and would compare it to a tweezing or threading session.
 Some clients even fall asleep!
 Topical anesthetic is applied prior to and during the procedure so the client feels comfortable while receiving the treatment.
 Anesthetics work better on some people than on others.